Skip to content

 Sleep routine: Sleep better with biohacking

-Restful sleep is essential - it is the only way our body can regenerate optimally and carry out a number of important processes.
-But what if your sleep quality leaves a lot to be desired?
+Restful sleep is essential—it's the only way our bodies can regenerate optimally and perform a number of important processes.
+But what if your sleep quality leaves something to be desired?
 Then it's time to optimize your sleep routine.

 Sleep routine: Why is restful sleep so important?

 While you sleep, your body carries out many important and complex processes.
-Only if you regularly consume enough high-quality Sleep these processes can take place optimally.
+Only if you regularly consume enough and high-quality Sleep get, these processes can take place optimally.

 regeneration

-During sleep, your body goes through various phases in which it regenerates.
-Damaged cells are repaired, and growth hormones are released to ensure that muscles can be built and tissue repaired.
+During sleep, your body goes through various phases of regeneration.
+Damaged cells are repaired, and growth hormones are released to build muscle and repair tissue.

 At the same time, your blood pressure drops while you sleep, which in turn relieves the strain on your heart and reduces the risk of cardiovascular disease.

-Your brain processes emotional experiences, especially during REM sleep.
-This helps to mentally "reset" you so that you can start the next day balanced.
+Especially during REM sleep, your brain processes emotional experiences.
+This helps to mentally "reset" you so you can start the next day feeling balanced.

 Lack of sleep, on the other hand, often leads to increased irritability and susceptibility to stress.

-If you don't get enough sleep, it will affect your ability to concentrate - difficulties in thinking and reacting are often the result.
+If you don't get enough sleep, it affects your ability to concentrate - difficulties in thinking and reacting are often the result.

-If lack of sleep disturbs the delicate balance between the two hormones, it often leads to cravings the next day.
-Chronic lack of sleep can therefore increase the risk of obesity and insulin resistance increase.
+If sleep deprivation disrupts the delicate balance between these two hormones, it often leads to cravings the next day.
+Chronic sleep deprivation can therefore increase the risk of obesity and Insulin resistance increase.

-Even a short-term lack of sleep impairs the function of the so-called T cells, which eliminate infected body cells and thus, for example, prevent the spread of a virus in the body.
+Even short-term sleep deprivation impairs the function of the so-called T cells, which eliminate infected body cells and thus prevent, for example, the spread of a virus in the body.

 Those who get enough sleep are also better protected against illness.

-Our body temperature reaches its peak in the evening before we go to bed.
-Thermoregulation is part of the so-called circadian rhythm (more on this later) and the rise in temperature in the evening ensures that we can fall asleep optimally.
+Our body temperature peaks in the evening before bedtime.
+Thermoregulation is part of the so-called circadian rhythm (more on this later) and, with the temperature rise in the evening, ensures that we can fall asleep optimally.

-Our body temperature then drops again overnight and reaches its lowest level in the early morning hours.
-Over the course of the day it fluctuates by up to 1 degree.
+Our body temperature then drops again overnight, reaching its lowest level in the early morning hours.
+It fluctuates by up to 1 degree throughout the day.

 What exactly is biohacking?

-biohacking is based on the idea that we can actively and independently improve our physical and mental health.
-The goal: to increase our own performance, increase our lifespan or address individual health problems.
+Biohacking is based on the idea that we can actively and independently improve our physical and mental health.
+The goal: to increase our performance, extend our lifespan, or address individual health problems.

 Biohackers try to get the best out of their body and mind.